rochards/new-test-backend-kotlin/README.md

 - Implement a consumer that listens to catalog changes for a specific owner.
 - When the consumer receives a message, search the database for that owner's catalog, generate the catalog JSON, and publish it to an AWS S3 service bucket.

-<strong>You need to develop this test using the following technologies:</strong>
+### You need to develop this test using the following technologies

 - MongoDB for the database.
 - AWS SQS for the catalog change notifications.